jamiewilson/ore/README.md

 ### Metalsmith Plugins

 **[metalsmith-assets](https://github.com/treygriffith/metalsmith-assets)**
-Include static assets in your build. _Used to create a separate `/assets` folder._
+Allows you to put your css, img, and js assets in the `/assets` folder.

 **[metalsmith-autoprefixer](https://github.com/esundahl/metalsmith-autoprefixer)**
 Automatically add vendor prefixes to CSS.

 **[metalsmith-layouts](https://github.com/superwolff/metalsmith-in-place)**
-Allows you to apply layouts to your source files.
+Allows you to apply layouts, like the default `layouts/page.html`, to your pages.

 **[metalsmith-in-place](https://github.com/superwolff/metalsmith-in-place)**
-Allows you to render templating syntax in your source files.
+Allows you to use Handlebars in your pages files.

 **[metalsmith-permalinks](https://github.com/segmentio/metalsmith-permalinks)**
-Apply custom permalinks and rename files to be nested properly for static sites, basically converting about.html into about/index.html.
+Converts about.html into about/index.html, so that `localhost:3000/about/` renders without having to add `.html` to it.

 **[metalsmith-sass](https://github.com/stevenschobert/metalsmith-sass)**
 Convert Sass/SCSS syntax to CSS.